 Take a break — People who sit or stand for long periods should change positions often and use a chair with appropriate support for the back.
 An office chair should be readjusted several times throughout the day to avoid sitting in the same position.
 Taking brief but frequent breaks to walk around will also prevent pain due to prolonged sitting or standing.
 People who stand in place for long periods can try placing a block of wood on the floor, stepping up and down every few minutes.

 Your healthcare practitioner is the best source of information for questions and concerns related to your medical problem.

 This article will be updated as needed on our website (www.uptodate.com/patients).
 Related topics for patients, as well as selected articles written for healthcare professionals, are also available.
 Some of the most relevant are listed below.

 Patient level information — UpToDate offers two types of patient education materials.

 The Basics — The Basics patient education pieces answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.

-Patient information: Low back pain in adults (The Basics)
+Patient education: Low back pain in adults (The Basics)

-Patient information: Do I need imaging for low back pain?
+Patient education: Do I need an X-ray (or other test) for low back pain?
 (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: Back pain in children and adolescents (Beyond the Basics)
+Patient education: Back pain in children and adolescents (Beyond the Basics)